Russia launches over 500 drones and missiles at Ukraine as Zelenskyy seeks more support

 As part of diplomatic maneuvering, Putin was in China meeting with Chinese leader Xi Jinping and North Korean leader Kim Jong Un, as well as Indian Prime Minister Narendra Modi.
 The three countries support Russia’s war effort, Washington says.
 Pyongyang has sent troops and ammunition to Russia, while China and India have bought Russian oil, indirectly helping its war economy.

-The European Union’s foreign policy chief said that China’s alliance with Russia is supplying vital support for its invasion.
+The European Union’s foreign policy chief said that China’s alliance with Russia is supplying vital support for its invasion, including with products that can be used for both civilian and military purposes.

 “Russia is not acting alone.
 China provides Russia with up to 80% of dual use imports,” Kaja Kallas said in a speech Wednesday at the annual European Union Institute for Security Studies conference in Brussels.
 “This allows the killing to continue in Ukraine.”